Millvina Dean: Death

+After the death of Barbara West Dainton in October 2007, Dean became the last living Titanic survivor.
 Dean died of pneumonia on the morning of 31 May 2009, aged 97 at a care home in Ashurst, Hampshire; her death coincided with the 98th anniversary of the Titanics launch on 31 May 1911.
 She was cremated, and on 24 October 2009, her ashes were scattered from a launch at the docks in Southampton where the Titanic set sail.
-After the death of Barbara West Dainton in October 2007, Dean became the last Titanic survivor.